-The first option is an insulated fixed roof pergola, like the Azenco R-Shade.
+The first option is an insulated fixed roof pergola, like the Azenco R-SHADE™.
 This style of pergola leverages a sandwich-panel design to retain heat below the structure.
-The elegant lines and clean exterior look of our fixed-roof R-Shade makes it deceptively functional.
+The elegant lines and clean exterior look of our fixed-roof R-SHADE™ makes it deceptively functional.
 The insulated roof provides space to incorporate embedded heaters, can support solar panels to power the heaters and other accessories.

 Adjustable Louvered Roofs Don’t Sacrifice Weather-Sealing

 The alternative to a fixed-roof pergola is an automated adjustable louvered roof.
-Our unique Azenco R-Blade also delivers great heat retention with the added benefit of being able to open and close the roof depending on the weather.
-Featuring dual-walled louvers, the R-Blade is one of the most snow-capable pergolas of its kind.
-Its gapless louver design makes the R-Blade the only adjustable louvered roof pergola available in the US that can totally prevent melting snow from dripping on the living space below.
+Our unique Azenco R-BLADE™ also delivers great heat retention with the added benefit of opening and closing the roof depending on the weather.
+Featuring dual-walled louvers, the R-BLADE™ is one of the most snow-capable pergolas of its kind.
+Its gapless louver design makes the R-BLADE™ the only adjustable louvered roof pergola available in the US that can totally prevent melting snow from dripping on the living space below.

 Pergola Covers for Winter: Add The Right Options

-Regardless of the roof design, some optional features can keep your outdoor living space warm during the winter months.
+Regardless of the roof design, some optional features can keep your outdoor living space warm during winter.
 Azenco offers embedded infrared heaters that can keep the pergola space bathed in warmth during long family activities in the snow-blanketed winter months, and heat-retaining integrated retractable screens can lower to trap all that warmth inside your pergola space.